mysociety/fixmystreet/docs/_includes/admin-tasks-content.md

 <img alt="When you're logged in as an administrator the 'Admin' button is in the navigation menu" src="/assets/img/pro-user-guide/navigating-as-pro-staff.png" class="admin-screenshot" />

-If your Administrator has already given you staff permissions, you will see an additional admin button on the top menu when you’re logged in.
+If your Administrator has already given you staff permissions, you will see an additional 'Admin' button on the top menu when you’re logged in.
 If not, your access may be only in the frontend (e.g. moderation does not require any backend admin access), or your Administrator can add these permissions at any time: see ‘[Creating a Staff Account](#adminstrating-staff-accounts)’.
 </div>

 <div class="admin-task" markdown="1" id="viewing-reports-your-area">